FeverC0de/feverc0de.github.io/content/posts/Brief Hello.md

 - To keep it brief my other interests, are working out and tennis.
 I am also addicted to jump roping and enjoy reading!

 	<h3>The end?</h3>
 That's about it!
 Well not really, you can learn more me and my projects in the other posts.
-Thanks for reading!
+Thanks for reading! <a href="/hugo-theme-terminal-demo/posts/showcase-code/">code showcase</a>